Online Dating Photographer Serving Quincy, MA — Photography Shark

 Where is Photography Shark located relative to Quincy?

-My studio at 83 E Water St in Rockland is about 20 minutes south of Quincy via Route 3.
+My studio at 83 E Water Street in Rockland is about 20 minutes south of Quincy via Route 3.
 It's significantly closer than driving into Boston, with free parking on-site.
 Most Quincy clients find it an easy trip — no parking headaches, no traffic through the city.

 How much does a dating profile photo session cost?